What to do When Your Child is Arrested for Drug Possession

 Remain Calm.
 While you may be tempted to lose your temper with your child, it is important to stay calm and try to figure out why they had the drugs in the first place.
 In many instances, drugs are the result of deeper issues that need to be explored and resolved.

-Contact An Attorney.
-Do not just call any attorney though.
+Contact An Lawyer.
+Do not just call any lawyer though.
 Call one who specializes in juvenile law and, if possible, criminal defense as well.
-An attorney who has experience in both areas of the law will be able to adequately represent your child in court while focusing on working toward a solution that is in their best interest.
+An lawyer who has experience in both areas of the law will be able to adequately represent your child in court while focusing on working toward a solution that is in their best interest.
 For instance, convicted criminal offenders in Florida are punished with large fines and time in prison, while juvenile offenders are offered a chance at rehabilitation.
-The juvenile defense attorneys at The Baez Law Firm will utilize their knowledge of the law to show the courts that though your child made a mistake, he or she is simply misguided and will benefit from court mandated courses and counseling.
+The juvenile defense lawyers at The Baez Law Firm will utilize their knowledge of the law to show the courts that though your child made a mistake, he or she is simply misguided and will benefit from court mandated courses and counseling.

 Be Proactive in Finding Possible Treatment Alternatives to Juvenile Detention.
 The courts look favorably upon parents and guardians who are active in a juvenile offender’s life.
 If you demonstrate a desire to truly help rehabilitate your child, the courts may forego juvenile detention in favor of a solution that you propose.